uWaterloo-IEEE-StudentBranch/WarBots-SSL/CodingConvention.markdown

 Our templates (for setting up your own text editors, is as follows):
 If you're using gedit, you can find a snippet tar ball [here](https://github.com/uWaterloo-IEEE-StudentBranch/WarBots-CodeRepo/blob/master/Documents/SnippetCplusplus.tar.gz).

+The doxygen style comments are written in the header (.h) files.
+Regular comments in the implementation are also encouraged.

 #### File
     /*!
      * \file     [File Name]